 Belgium, France, Greece, Italy, Malta, Netherlands, Austria, Portugal, Spain, Cyprus

-Bulgaria, Estonia, Croatia, Latvia, Lithuania, Poland, Romania, Slovakia, Slovenia, FYR Macedonia, Czech Republic, Turkey, Hungary
+Bulgaria, Estonia, Croatia, Latvia, Lithuania, Poland, Romania, Serbia, Slovakia, Slovenia, FYR Macedonia, Czech Republic, Turkey, Hungary

 Erasmus+ participants receive a mobility grant for a certain, approved period.
 This funding period is not necessarily identical with the actual period spent abroad.

 In accordance with the Erasmus+ guidelines, the mobility period is calculated as an exact number of days, therefore the possible mobility period can only be ascertained when you submit your Certificate of Attendance at the conclusion of your stay.

 Bilateral cooperation agreements between Hochschule Geisenheim University and its partner higher education institutions form the basis for student exchanges within the framework of Erasmus+.

 We thus suggest that you first find out about the available exchange cooperations.
 If you are interested in a higher education institution with which we have not yet signed a cooperation agreement, the International Office will endeavour to establish contact with that institution.

 Deadline for applications for Erasmus+ is April 1 for the following academic year (e.g. April 1, 2019 for semester abroad in winter semester 2019/ 2020 or summer semester 2020).

 A nomination from the partner university may also be possible in Fall for the following summer semester, if there are still places free.

 It is therefore important that you start planning your semester abroad as early as possible!